Sports News | IPL 17: Four Men, Four Narratives and a Cup on the Horizon | LatestLY

 =====================

-Rachin Ravindra was a breakout World Cup star but who knows under Dhoni, he might become a T20 superstar.
+Rachin Ravindra was a breakout World Cup star and now he has the chance of becoming a T20 superstar.

 And how can one forget Dhoni, the smiling assassin.
 All it takes is one six in T20 cricket and Dhoni's love affair with the maximum is eternal.